Gyumri: Population

 The population of Gyumri has gradually grown since 1840 after gaining the status of town.
 A huge decline of the population was due to the disastrous earthquake of 1988.
-The residents here have a distinct look and style, and a boundless pride in their city.
-The dialect of Gyumri is a variant of Karin dialect, closely related to Western Armenian.
+The dialect of Gyumri is a variant of Karin dialect, closely related to Western Armenian, as many Armenian genocide survivors migrated to Alexandropol.

 Religion

 The majority of the population in Gyumri belongs to the Armenian Apostolic Church.
-The Cathedral of the Holy Mother of God of Gyumri -also known as the Cathedral of the Seven Wounds of the Holy Mother of God- is the seat of the Diocese of Shirak of the Armenian Church.
+The Cathedral of the Holy Mother of God of Gyumri—also known as the Cathedral of the Seven Wounds of the Holy Mother of God—is the seat of the Diocese of Shirak of the Armenian Church.

 The Armenian Catholic Church is a minority in Armenia and is under the jurisdiction of the Ordinariate of Armenia, Georgia, Russia, and Eastern Europe, based in Gyumri.
+As a consequence, the aid organisation of the Armenian Catholic Church, Armenian Caritas, is also headquartered in Gyumri.
 There are around 16,000 Armenian Catholics in the Shirak Province.
 The seat of the Ordinariate for Armenia, Georgia, Russia, and Eastern Europe for the Armenian Catholic Church is the Cathedral of the Holy Martyrs in Gyumri.

 The presence of the small Russian Orthodox community along with the Russian military base personnel is marked with the Saint Alexandra the Martyr's Church (within the Russian base), the Church of Saint Michael the Archangel and the Church of Saint Arsenije.

 However, many historic churches in Gyumri were either ruined or destroyed, including: